cosmos/cosmos-sdk/x/evidence/spec/07_client.md

 ## CLI

-A user can query and interact with the `evidence` module using CLI.
+A user can query and interact with the `evidence` module using the CLI.

 ### Query

-The `query` commands allows users to interact with the `evidence` state.
+The `query` commands allows users to query `evidence` state.

 ```bash
 simd query evidence --help
 ```
 ### evidence

-The `evidence` command allows users to list all evidences.
+The `evidence` command allows users to list all evidence or evidence by hash.

 Usage: